-Everyone makes mistakes, but public officials and decision makers have a higher responsibility to be careful and deliberate.
+Everyone makes mistakes, but regulators have a higher responsibility to be careful and deliberate.
 Institutional speed bumps help keep the pace slow, reducing the speed at which bad decisions can be made and forcing more deliberation over good ones.
 Some of these features like checks and balances or notice and comment allow other voices to critique and influence decisions.

 When public safety is on the line, the right balance is essential between quickly implementing a safeguard to save lives and slowly settling on the best practice as not to harm economic activity or produce negative externalities.
 Policy and decision makers would do well to remember a few simple errors that can lead to bad outcomes.
 Keeping these examples in mind may provide some areas to consider before enacting a particular policy.

 Today, we will examine three types of bad decision, each caused by a particular oversight.
 The first is decisions taken without consulting history.
 The second is acting with eyes set so far in the future that costs and effects in the present day are overlooked.
 Finally, we consider where people forget the underlying reason for policies and end up stopping good policies or implementing bad policies as a result.
 By reflecting on these types of mistakes, we can hopefully avoid unintended consequences.